tonton-golio/computational_physics/assets/applied_statistics/text/week1.md

 *The distribution of numbers samples from a variety of distrutions, is gaussian given that they share variance and mean.*

 # Central limit theorem 2
-###### Gaussian
- How much is captured by a standard deviation given a Normal distribution
+###### Combining samples from different distributions
+if we concatenate data from different distributions, the mean will be Gaussian.

 # Central limit theorem 3
-### Insert central limit theorem code

-Why do we have to do the $\sqrt{12}$ thing? --> we have to have the right standard deviation to fit a unit gaussian.

-It doesn't work with the Cauchy distribution, becaue the limits are not well defined.
-Thus it works only if we truncate the ends.
+For this to work, the std of the different distributions must be similar.
+Thus we have to scale the uniform by a factor $\sqrt{12}$, and we have to truncate the very large values in the chauchy distribution.

 In summary: **The central limit theorem ensures that uncertanties are gaussian 🔥**